This site is not affiliated with or sanctioned by Berry College. All opinions on this site are solely those of the webmaster.

 |

-With fundraising spearheaded by his friends and classmates, the Jimmy R. Fletcher Memorial Endowed Scholarship has been established at Berry College.
-Jimmy Fletcher, born with cerebral palsy, attended the Mount Berry School for Boys and was the class valedictorian in 1964.
-Though physically challenged his entire life, Jimmy never surrendered to his disability and inspired everyone who ever came to know him.
+Spearheaded by his friends and classmates, the Jimmy R. Fletcher Memorial Endowed Scholarship has been established at Berry College.
+Jimmy Fletcher, born with cerebral palsy, attended the Mount Berry School for Boys and was the class valedictorian in 1964. challenged his entire life, Jimmy never surrendered to his disability and inspired everyone who ever came to know him.

 When Jimmy passed away in February of 2010, a group of friends and classmates immediately began to search for a way to honor the memory of this unique individual.
 After numerous ideas were advanced, it was decided to raise money for an endowed scholarship that would honor Jimmy’s memory forever.

-This fall, a deserving Berry student will be the first recipient of the scholarship.
+The scholarship was awarded to a deserving student for the first time for the fall semester of 2010.
 Qualifications to receive the scholarship are:

 - The recipient’s